 Every committee may not be interested in a party selling products but they would be interested in a workshop that teaches crafts or healthy living, or anything of value that is fun and entertaining!

 Remember that FUN is the biggest commodity in the 21st century and when you can sell fun you can sell anything!

 Check out the websites of the various hospitals, colleges and other public entities in your area.
 You will usually find information on the employee relations committee for each organization.

 Employee relations committees are extremely serious about their responsibilities and they expect their vendors to be serious as well.

 Research the business a bit.
 Jot down some hot buttons that may appeal to them then figure out how to incorporate those into your offerings.

-This is the group creates events for the staff in BIG organizations.
-They often put on presentations at the place of business for various reasons as well as sponsor events off site.
+This is the group that creates events for the staff in BIG organizations.
+They often put on presentations at the place of business for various reasons as well as sponsor events off-site.

-Offering workshops, fundraiser events and / or your products and services is a great idea for these kinds of gatherings because it helps break up the day for employees and gives them new products to consider and may be able to fit into a short time slot that needs filled.
+Offering workshops, fundraiser events and / or your products and services is a great idea for these kinds of gatherings because it helps break up the day for employees and gives them new products to consider.
+It might also fill a short time slot that is open.